 - It is best if the company name is short, to the point, easy to remember and to search on the internet.

 - Make sure that your company name is unique and does not already exist as brand or domain name.
-Check in the Commercial Register.
-(You will find a tool in the KvK link below, Dutch only)
+Check in the Commericial Register.
+You search for existing names/brands under “Handelsnaam”.

 - Be alert to cultural sensitivity and inappropriate or silly words in Dutch.
 Think about how the name sounds in English and other languages should you ever consider taking your business abroad.